 Sign-Up for the Hurricane Alert System

 The city wants everyone living in New Orleans to sign-up for a new Hurricane Alert System.
 Those who register will be contacted via e-mail, cell phone, pager or Blackberry about any storms threatening the region.
-To sign-up, you have two options: Go to new.nola.gov/ready OR text a blank message to NOLA4U.
-Shortly after, you will receive a text response giving further directions.
+To sign-up, visit new.nola.gov/ready.

 New Orleans Arena To Be Used In Evacuation